Europe 200 BCE

 For the past two thousand years or so, farming has slowly been spreading throughout Europe, and now covers most of the continent.
-People live in small village communities, mostly practicing a mixed economy of agriculture and hunting and gathering.
-To the north the hunting and gathering elements predominate.
+People live in small village communities, mostly practicing a mixed economy of agriculture together with hunting and gathering.
+To the north, hunting and gathering predominate.

 Material progress has continued for the past thousand years.
 Long-range trade networks are becoming established throughout the continent, and linking Europe to the Middle East.
 Copper is coming into use, starting in southern Europe and spreading into eastern and central areas of the continent.

 This map shows what is happening in the history of Europe in 1500 BCE.

 Over the past thousand years Europe has become coverd by a network of Bronze Age farming cultures, ruled for the most part by powerful chiefs and warrior elites.
 Much of eastern and central Europe is home to Indo-European speakers, ancestors of the Celts, Germans, Italians and Illyrians.

 The Minoan civilization

 In the south east corner of the continent, in Greece, an important development in world history has taken place.
 Civilization has arrived from the Middle East, with its already ancient cities and empires, by way of the Aegean.
 First the Minoan civilization of Crete appeared, then the Mycenaean civilization of Greece.

 This map shows the history of Europe in 1000 BCE.